firstdraft/guides/glossary-of-terms.md

 I am not a big fan of such "concise" code.
 I prefer easily understood lines of code, even if there are more of them.

+#### Box

+When you hear me use the term "box", I mean "variable"; but this is not a technical term, and real developers (unlike me) won't know what you mean if you use it.
+You should use "variable" instead.

+But as we know, variables are just boxes that we use to temporarily store values.
+We write a name on each box and use that name to refer to the value inside.

+Sometimes we replace what is inside the box and throw away the old value.
+We use the assignment operator (`=`) both to put things in our boxes initially and to replace them later (_never_ to be confused with the similar looking but _completely_ different equivalence comparison (`==`)).

 #### Chain

 "Chaining" is usually used to refer to calling multiple methods in succession in the same expression, like so: